bruderstein/npp-plugins-x64/README.md

 2. Copy the the `myplugin.dll` extracted from the zip to the Notepad++ plugin directory, and validate it's md5 (see later)
 3. Copy all of the files from the `lib` directory in the zip, recursively, to the `myplugin\lib` directory under the Notepad++ plugin directory.
 Directories that do not already exist will be created.

 It can be easier to copy the basic structure from the 32 bit entry and make the necessary modifications.
 To do that, just download the x86 plugin list: https://nppxml.bruderste.in/pm/xml/plugins.zip and find the entry in the `PluginManagerPlugins.xml` file.
+For existing plugins in the x86 list from 2017/4/17 see as starting point [plugins/plugins_template.xml](plugins/plugins_template.xml), where 1. and 2. from below is already done.

 Things to change:
 1. Remove the `<unicodeVersion>` and `<ansiVersion>`